ivanplex/Fortuna_Reader/README.md

 	^wB Hello World! \n ^wP Welcome to my homepage. \n ^w3 ^fF800 This is where I spend most of my time

-** It treats syntax as normal words so it requires a proper spacing between them **
+**Syntax are treated as normal words so it requires a proper spacing between them!!**

 ### Minimal RAM Usage (>6%)